 Bank defamation case: Rahul Gandhi to appear before Ahmedabad court today

-Ahmedabad, July 12: Congress leader Rahul Gandhi will appear before a metropolitan magistrate's court today for the hearing of a criminal defamation suit filed against him by Ahmedabad District Cooperative Bank and its chairman Ajay Patel.
+Ahmedabad, July 12: Congress leader Rahul Gandhi arrived at Ahmedabad airport.
+He will appear before a metropolitan magistrate's court today for the hearing of a criminal defamation suit filed against him by Ahmedabad District Cooperative Bank and its chairman Ajay Patel.

 The defamation suit was filed last year after Gandhi and Surjewala claimed that the Ahmedabad District Cooperative Bank was involved in a "scam" to swap Rs 745.59 crore in swapped notes with valid currency within five days of demonetisation announcement on November 8, 2016.